suxess-it/kubriX/backstage-resources/docs/onboarding/onboarding-apps.md

 # Additional infos

-Some background information can also be found in the 'Additional infos' chapter.
+Some background information can also be found in the [Additional infos](additional-infos.md) chapter.